yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/administer-yugabyte-platform/high-availability.md

 ### Verify promotion

-After switching or failing over to the standby, verify that the old active YBA instance is in standby mode (switchover) or no longer available (failover).
+After switching or failing over to the standby, verify that the old active YBA instance is in standby mode (switchover), or is no longer available (failover).
 If both YBA instances were to attempt to perform actions on a universe, it could have unpredictable side effects.

 #### Switchover

 After a switchover, do the following:

 - [Verify that HA is functioning properly](#verify-ha).
-- If the old active instance is not in standby mode, there could be an issue with communication from the new active to the old active instance.
+- If the old active instance is not in standby mode, there could be a communication issue from the new active to the old active instance.
 Follow the [setup instructions](#configure-active-and-standby-instances) to verify that certificates and ports are set up correctly.

 #### Failover